MP Estate Planning UK

 How Inheritance Tax Affects Business Continuity

-Inheritance tax can significantly impact the continuity of a family business.
-When a business owner passes away, the heirs may face a substantial tax bill, which can lead to financial strain.
-Effective tax planning for passing on family business is crucial to mitigate this risk.
+Inheritance tax can directly threaten the continuity of a family business.
+When the business owner dies, the executors must account for IHT before any assets can be distributed.
+If the business doesn’t qualify for full BPR — or if the forthcoming BPR cap applies — the heirs may face a tax bill running into hundreds of thousands of pounds, due within six months of the date of death.
+Effective tax planning for passing on a family business is crucial to mitigate this risk.

-• In some cases, the business may be forced to close if the tax bill cannot be paid.
+• In the worst cases, the business may be forced to close entirely if the IHT liability cannot be met from liquid assets.

 Real-Life Case Studies